 6. What devices are compatible with beacons?

-All.
-Beacons are compatible with any smartphone or tablet that has a bluetooth version 4.0 or higher.
-There are also other receiving devices, called gateways, that detect beacons that have entered into an established perimeter and send the information they receive from their signal to the cloud via WiFi, Ethernet or USB port.
+All smartphones or tablets with Bluetooth version 4.0 or higher are compatible with beacons.
+Other receiving devices, called gateways, detect beacons that have entered an established perimeter and send the information they receive from their signal to the cloud via WiFi, Ethernet, or USB port.

 7. How long does the battery last on a beacon?

-If, for example, the interval of the signal is very continued (every second) the battery life will be between 2 and 8 years (depending on the beacon and its configuration).
-If the signal is emitted sporadically the battery life will be much longer (it can last more than 10 years).
-Furthermore, there are beacons with USB our iBKS beacons have a removable, batteries; you can consult our iBKS beacons and its battery life.
+If, for example, the signal interval is very frequent (every second), the battery life will be between 2 and 8 years (depending on the beacon and its configuration).
+If the signal is emitted sporadically, the battery life will be much longer (it can last more than 10 years).
+Furthermore, there are beacons with USB, and our iBKS beacons have removable batteries; you can consult our iBKS beacons and their battery life.

 8. Is it safe to use a beacon?

-Beacons are constantly emitting a signal, no matter who receive it.
-They work with a unique and public ID and that may pose a risk, since our data can be read by third malicious parties (our competitors, for example).
+Beacons are constantly emitting a signal, regardless of who receives it.
+They work with a unique and public ID, which may pose a risk since our data can be read by malicious third parties (our competitors, for example).
 In 2016, this problem was solved thanks to the Ephemeral ID of Google Eddystone Protocol: